pythoncapi/pythoncapi/doc/bad_api.rst

 Borrowed references
 ===================

+A borrowed reference is a pointer which doesn't "hold" a reference.
+If the object is destroyed, the borrowed reference becomes a dangling pointer: pointer pointing to freed memory which might be reused by a new object.

+Borrowed references can lead to bugs and crashes when misused.
+The :ref:`Specialized list for small integers <specialized-list>` optimization is incompatible with borrowed references, since the runtime cannot guess when the temporary object should be destroyed.

 CPython 3.7 has many functions and macros which return or use borrowed references.
 For example, ``PyTuple_GetItem()`` returns a borrowed reference, whereas ``PyTuple_SetItem()`` stores a borrowed reference (store an item into a